Where in the world?: POLI faculty trot the globe

 Dr. Andrea Simonelli has been quite the globetrotter this summer, having attended conferences in the Netherlands and Australia, before heading to Samoa, Fiji, Tuvalu, Kiribati and the Marshall Islands to conduct field work pertaining to human security challenges due to climate change.

 Dr. Jason Arnold spent a week in the National Archives and Records Administration (College Park, Maryland) while on sabbatical during the spring 2018 semester in order to review declassified FBI and federal court records related to the Bureau's counterintelligence investigations of the foreign connections of the Black Panther Party, Students for a Democratic Society (and Weatherman/Weather Underground), and other groups in the 1950s - 1970s.
 While at the National Archives he also reviewed FBI, CIA and State Department records about American and Soviet bloc involvement in the El Salvador war.
-A scholar of information politics, Dr. Arnold’s research at the National Archives will explore new terrain concerning excessive government secrecy.

 Dr. Herb Hirsch traveled to Toronto, Canada as he does every summer to deliver a class on genocide and human rights, sponsored by the Zoryan Institute, at the University of Toronto.